 "Ever since I was little, I have sometimes seen strange things.
 As others cannot see them, they are most likely what you would call 'youkai'".

 A shoujomanga by Yuki Midorikawa and fifty-two episode anime.
 Also known as Natsume Yūjinchō.Natsume Takashi is one of those manga protagonists.
 All of his life, he has possessed the ability to see spirits.
 He's been tossed about from home to home for most of his life, unable to fully interact or be honest with people due to the way they tended to react to his bizarre ability.
 As a result he is Not Good with Peopleat all.
 So yeah, kid's got angst.Natsume's ability to see spirits is a power he inherited from his grandmother, Reiko, who made a personal hobby out of gathering the names of as many spirits ("Youkai") as possible binding them to her servitude via writing their names in the titular Book Of Friends - a highly prized item that many denizens of the spirit world desire for themselves.
 Upon her death, Reiko bequeaths to her grandson several of her belongings - including the Book.Upon discovering the purpose of the Book of Friends, Natsume makes it his mission to return all of the names his Grandmother took to their appropriate spirits.
 Yes, including the evil ones who want to kill him.
 He spends his time releasing the various spirits that come to him for help from their contracts and trying to stay alive in the face of the ones who'd rather just eat him and take the book for themselves.One spirit in particular, Madara (aka Nyanko-sensei), who spends most of his time in the body of a lucky cat (when he's not going One-Winged Angel on us in which case he appears to be an giant inugami), is particularly helpful when it comes to the not-letting-Natsume-get-eaten thing.
 He serves as Natsume's bodyguard and spiritual adviser, and his main motivation is apparently to possess the Book of Friends - which Natsume has promised to Madara, should he be killed.There is an anime based on the manga, in four thirteen-episode seasons (the third aired in the Summer 2011 Anime Season and the fourth in the Winter 2012 Anime Season).An appropriate word of description for this series would probably be "heartwarming".
 It's been described as "Tactics, but less violent", though it definitely has its moments.
 The occasional outbursts of action are balanced out against gentle explorations of the supernatural, basically it's a light-on-plot, Slice of Life take on the spirit world, and a sometimes exciting, sometimes peaceful foray into the world of the supernatural.
-And it's packed with more Crowning Moments Of Heartwarming and TearJerkers than you can shake a stick at.Has a Character Sheet that desperately needs more love.
+And it's packed with more Crowning Moments Of Heartwarming and TearJerkers than you can shake a stick at.Many of the chapters, especially in the first-half, were stylized to be closer to stand-alones so that anyone starting the series could have a basic understanding of the plot (though some stories are up to three chapters long).Has a Character Sheet that desperately needs more love.
 Tropes Used.

 open/close all folders